Edeqa/EventBus/README.md

 First, create event bus:

-    eventBus = new EventBus("first");
+    eventBus1 = new EventBus("first");
+    eventBus2 = new EventBus("second");

 or just:

     eventBus = new EventBus();

-Make class inherited from AbstractEntityHolder and implement onEvent for handle events and make some logic.
+Make the class inherited from AbstractEntityHolder and implement onEvent for handle events and make some logic.

     public class SampleHolder extends AbstractEntityHolder<MainActivity> {